 Zoar, Ohio to the Lawrence/Butler county line east of McConnells Mill State Park, Pennsylvania

-The Wampum Chapter’s monthly business meeting and social gathering is held at the Wampum Junction Train Station on the third Monday of each month from 6:00 to 8:00 p.m.
+The Wampum Chapter’s monthly business meeting and social gathering is held at the Wampum Junction Train Station on the third Monday of each month at 6:30 p.m.
 Chapter volunteers meet on a regular basis all year round for trail building and maintenance sessions, organized hikes, and community outreach events.
 We also gather several times a year at various locations along the Trail and in our local communities for hot dog roasts, potluck dinners, and other social events that don’t involve a hike or doing any work – just having some North Country Trail fellowship.

 We would love to have like-minded individuals join us in our mission to build, maintain, protect and promote the North Country National Scenic Trail in Western Pennsylvania and Eastern Ohio.
 Contact the Chapter via email or follow the Chapter on social media to join up with our diverse group of volunteers.